frahil003/frahil003/README.md

 - 📫 How to reach me: frank.hilgenberg@stud.akad.de
 - 😄 Pronouns: He/Him

-That's so far for the moment and my first version of the README file.
+That's so far for the moment and for my first version of the README file.

 <!--
 **frahil003/frahil003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.